PatrickCoury/RealEstateWebsite/README.md

 # Real-Estate-Project

-This is the Real Estate Project for Class COSC 581-01.
+This is the Real Estate Project for class COSC 581-01.